 Commercial mortgages work in the same way as residential mortgages do, with the purchased property held as collateral against the loan.
 The difference is that this property is specifically used for business purposes and will not be lived in.
 Commercial mortgage lenders tend to charge higher interest rates that residential because of the goal of the property as a money making venture.

 Despite the fact that these loans have higher interest rates than those offered for residential properties, there are similarities between the two mortgages.
 Commercial loans, for example, will still be available at a number of different interest rates over specified lengths of time.
 This means that business owners can look around for competitive mortgage rates from different lenders in order to cut down on overhead costs.
-If you're a manufacturer (such as Kingstec.com) for example, looking for a factory or a realtor selling different mortgages might be of interest to you.
+If you're a manufacturer, like Builder's Choice for example who offer (installation of air conditioning systems in London) for example, looking for a factory or a realtor selling different mortgages might be of interest to you.

 In order to find the best rates on the commercial real estate on offer, for example, one would want to take a look at the loan terms of several different mortgage companies.
 Keep in mind that the length of the loan term has to be multiplied by the cost of dollars in interest each month.
 This will help to decide just how much you are really going to pay for the piece of property in the long run.